Pumps - NPSH (Net Positive Suction Head)

 = 10.1 m

-Due to the head loss in the suction pipe and the local conditions inside the pump - the theoretical maximum elevation is significantly decreased.
+Due to head loss in the suction pipe and the local conditions inside the pump - the theoretical maximum elevation normally is significantly decreased.

-The maximum theoretical elevation of a pump above an open water tank at different temperatures can be found from the table below.
+Maximum theoretical elevation of a pump above an open tank at different water temperatures are indicated below.

-Be aware that the NPSH specification provided by the manufacturer in general is for use with cold water.
-For hydrocarbons these values must be lowered to account for the vapor release properties of complex organic liquids.
+Note that the NPSH specifications provided by manufacturers in general are for use with cold water.
+For hydrocarbons these values must be lowered to account for vapor release properties of complex organic liquids.

-Note that the head developed by a pump is independent of the liquid, and that the performance curves for water from the manufacturer can be used for Newtonian liquids like gasoline, diesel or similar.
-Be aware that required power depends on liquid density and must be adjusted.
+The head developed by a pump is independent of liquid and a performance curve for water can be used for Newtonian liquids like gasoline, diesel or similar.
+Note that the required power to the pump depends on the liquid density and must be recalculated.

 NPSH and Liquids with Dissolved Gas

-Be aware that NPSH calculations might have to be modified if there are significant amounts of dissolved gas in the liquid.
-The gas saturation pressure is often much higher than the liquid's vapor pressure.
+NPSH calculations might be modified if there is significant amount of dissolved gas in a liquid.
+The gas saturation pressure is often much higher than a liquid's vapor pressure.